+This course is designed for students wishing to progress in their careers in Adapted Sport, in either a Physical Education or coaching environment.
 The course emphasises a learning experience that is meaningful, active, reflective, collaborative and creative.
 These principles are practised through working methods and outcomes reflected in the range of assessments and subject matter requiring critical analysis and reflective activities.
-Lectures, seminars and tutorials will be used extensively, but, in addition, a great deal of participants' time will be spent in small groups and workshops, involving, for example, discussion of case studies, simulation exercises, and preparation for assessments.
+Workshops, seminars and tutorials will be used extensively, but, in addition, a great deal of participants' time will be spent in small groups and workshops, involving, for example, discussion of case studies, simulation exercises, and preparation for assessments.
 Additionally, it is clear that the private study demands on this type of course are considerable.

-The teaching and learning approach of the course combines pedagogic approaches, including using some of the latest approaches to learning technology i.e. crowdfunding, action learning, and independent learning.
+The teaching and learning approach of the course combines pedagogic approaches, including using some of the latest approaches to learning technology i.e. Opportunities for Exploration, action learning, and independent learning.
 Learners will acquire a toolkit of diverse and complex skills and knowledge necessary for their development as a creative organizational change agent.
 Student-centered self-support groups, both face-to-face and/or via virtual contact, will be used throughout the course.
 There are thus a variety of pedagogic approaches in which the focus of the learning is experiential to enable consideration of practice and evaluation during workshops and other face-to-face opportunities, and to use online technology and related facilities for knowledge acquisition and research.